Last edited by:

 Photo: Camden Public Library viewed from Harbor Park.
 Photo by Bud on Flickr

 Curtis Island (at harbor entrance): This local gem is easily accessed from the beach on the NW side facing the inner harbor.
-It has hiking trails, benches to rest upon, picnic tables, and the local lighthouse and keeper’s house — all carefully taken care of for the past 43 years by the widow (Deedee) of deceased CCA member Connie Conover and their four grown children.
-The Conover family maintained the buildings and grounds (and occasionally engaged with visitors) longer than any other keeper, and wrote a book about their experiences that’s available at the Camden Public Library.
-They moved off island in the spring.
-There’s a giant rope swing attached to a high branch that kids adore.
+It has hiking trails, benches to rest upon, picnic tables, and the local lighthouse and keeper’s house — for years maintained by the Conover family, who wrote a book about their experiences, available at the Camden Public Library.
+A restoration initiative is now underway.
+For more information visit curtisisland.org There’s a giant rope swing that kids adore. attached to a high branch.
 Be careful to pull your dinghy or kayak well up onto the beach if the tide is rising.
+For more insight into visiting Camden, see Is Camden the Best Maine Harbor for Cruisers?

 OUR REVIEWS